Eumenes III: Downfall

 Despite these gains, the revolt was dealt a blow in 130 BC by the appointment of Crassus’ successor: Marcus Perperna.
 The consul had prior experience with putting down slave revolts in Sicily, and the Romans reaped the rewards of this experience as Perperna, according to Justinus, subdued Eumenes in their first encounter.
-Though the location of this encounter is disputed, it is thought to be Stratoniceia on the Caicus in Lydia.
+Though the location of this encounter is disputed, it is thought to be Stratonicea on the Caicus in Lydia.
 Here, the revolt came to an end, with Eumenes being starved into submission and sent, alive, to Rome.
 His most prominent ally, Blossius, intimately aware of the wrath Rome would bring down upon him, killed himself.

 After Eumenes arrived in Rome, he was paraded through the city, then executed by strangulation in the Tullianum prison.
 Perperna's successor in Asia, Manius Aquillius, subsequently oversaw the organisation of the area, dividing the Pergamene kingdom among Rome, Pontus, and Cappadocia.